Smeagol-Gollum/aDogeRoom/README.md

 - cloth - ?
 - fur - boots with the fur
 - electricity - electricity
-- scales - shutter shades
+- scales - sdogehouseter shades

 other
 ==